openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 All versions of these specifications (minimum requirements) must be stable and always updated.

-For that improve support for Asian languages, among other languages‹‹.
+For that improve support for Asian languages, among other languagesâ€‹â€‹.

-
+â€

+â€œ

             [openSUSE Linux 12.1/LXDE: Create files with the right click mouse on my...](https://features.opensuse.org/312632)